haverford-cc/haverford.cc/README.md

-# The Haverford Coding Club Website
+# Haverford Coding Club Website
 This is the source code for the official Haverford Coding Club website.